Documentation

 Manage saved commands.

-# List saved commands
+List all saved commands.

-envsec cmd list
+$envsec cmd list

-# Run a saved command
+Run a saved command (uses the context it was saved with).

-envsec cmd run deploy
+$envsec cmd run deploy

 # Override context at execution time

-envsec cmd run deploy --override-context myapp.prod
+$envsec cmd run deploy --override-context myapp.prod

-# Search saved commands
+Search saved commands by name or command string.

-envsec cmd search psql
+$envsec cmd search psql

-# Delete a saved command
+Delete a saved command.

-envsec cmd delete deploy
+$envsec cmd delete deploy

 envsec env